Anthem of Transnistria: Law

-The anthem of Transnistria may be sung during state sports competitions.
+The national anthem may be sung during state sports competitions.

 During the public performance of the anthem, those present listen to it standing up, and men take off their hats, and if the flag of Transnistria is rising as the same time, then anybody present has to turn to face the flag.

 It is allowed to use variants of the musical presentation of the anthem in different instrumentation and arrangements.

-The national anthem of Transnistria is broadcast by the state audio and audiovisual mass media, the founders of which are the president of the republic and the Supreme Council:
+The national anthem is broadcast by the state audio and audiovisual mass media, the founders of which are the president of the republic and the Supreme Council: